 I know, when you think of Las Vegas you undoubtedly think about the casinos and gambling, as well as the extravagant and overpriced shows.
 I personally never wanted to visit, as I’m not a gambler, and I have little money.
 Why bother when I hate cities anyways?
 Then I made some friends who lived there, and all that changed.
 They helped me discover the true beauty that Las Vegas has to offer… and it’s definitely not the gambling.
 From awesome things to do inside the city to exploring nearby areas, particularly when you are on a family friendly visit to Las Vegas (did you realize how fast it is to get out of Vegas?!
 Yeah, it’s a tiny city apparently!)
 Just like the previously published family travel to San Diego, there is so much that Las Vegas has to offer when visiting with your family, that you just never hear about.
-So skip the casinos, and check out these awesome family friendly attractions instead.
+So skip the casinos, play UK slot games on your phone instead and check out these awesome family friendly attractions instead.

 The Stratosphere Rides and Jump – An adventure filled option on a family friendly visit to Las Vegas

 This is one of my favorite things to do in Las Vegas, and is totally great for the entire family.
 That is, if you’re not afraid of heights!
 The Stratosphere Tower is the tallest tower in las Vegas, and can be seen from far and wide.
 You can simply head up to the observation deck for great city views, or have your try at the Stratosphere rides – one being the very tallest thrill ride on earth!
 There are three in total, the most fun being Big Shot, which throws you up the needle of the tower then tosses you back down.